Environmental Studies

 Beyond Wellesley

 Many of our graduates become scholars, scientists, activists, health care workers, policy-makers, and artists.
 They work in the nonprofit sector, conduct research, and teach.
-Recent employers include the Office of the Attorney General for Massachusetts, the U.S. Environmental Protection Agency, Maxeon Solar Technologies, and nonprofit organizations such as the Conservation Law Foundation, the Acadia Institute of Oceanography, and Cultural Survival.
+Recent employers include the National Parks Conservation Association, U.S. Department of Energy, Smithsonian, and Conservation Corps.
 Students have continued their studies at graduate programs including the Yale School of the Environment, the Nicholas School of the Environment at Duke, the MIT Department of Urban Studies and Planning, and Stanford Law School.

 Recent Employers